jboss-developer/jboss-eap-quickstarts/logging-tools/README.md

 If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) before testing the quickstarts.

-Configure the JBoss Server to Start With a Different Locale (Optional)
+Configure the JBoss EAP Server to Start With a Different Locale (Optional)
 ---------------

-To start the JBoss server with a different locale than the system default:
+To start the JBoss EAP server with a different locale than the system default:

 1. Make a backup copy of the `JBOSS_HOME/bin/standalone.conf` file.
 2. Edit the file and append commands to set the JVM parameters for the required country and language.